fzuo/homepage/docs/index.md

 - Our department has created a strong hands-on cybersecurity program.
 Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.

-## Invited Talk

-- Research talk at <a href="https://usm.maine.edu/department-computer-science/">University of Southern Maine</a>, Oct.
+- An invited research talk at <a href="https://usm.maine.edu/department-computer-science/">University of Southern Maine</a>, Oct.
 2023.

 ## Recent Publication